maverickg59/rezoom/README.md

+move away from flask and use Fast API

 The goal is to build an app that tailors your resume to a job listing.
 We first load, parse, edit, and finalize the existing resume.
 We then scrape and parse the job listing.
-The application then leverages NLP and LLM to match bullet points to requirements and rewrite your resume.
+The application then leverages LLM to match bullet points to requirements and rewrite your resume.

 # MVP Road Map